Discussing Torah matters because the Torah matters

 The Old Man Noah

-In a world without context, who are you?
+Alive without context, who are you?

 Identity remains an issue even after the flood.
 Coming off the ark and starting again, Noah is an old man in a new world.
-The next-to-oldest male is 500 years younger than him.
-Beyond his immediate family, every other person in the world is at least 600 years younger than him!
-Having no contemporaries, no friends who can even begin to relate to him in his old age, certainly he feels lonely!
-And so he misses the fathers.
-His misses the company of an older person.
-No matter how much he appreciates God’s deliverance, and no matter how much he enjoys watching his sons have sons and daughters of their own, in certain respects his heart remains on the other side of the flood.
-He spent the majority of his life there, after all.
+The next-to-oldest male is 500 years younger.
+Outside his immediate family, every other person in the world is at least 600 years younger than he is.

 I have to relate this to Job.
 Job also lost his whole world in a storm.
 (Job 38:1 literally refers to Job’s experience as a storm.)
 Job had an identity crisis of his own.
 (Job lost his kids, whereas Noah did not.
 But Noah lost his friends, whereas Job did not.
 They both weathered the storm with their wives.)
 What we see in the story of Job is that, even after all things are restored to Job (Job 42:10), God never takes away the pain of his loss.
 Job still has to grieve his previous life.
 We read that “the Lord blesses the latter part of Job’s life more than the former part” (Job 42:12) and that Job goes on to have “seven sons and three daughters” (Job 42:13).
-Nevertheless, Job never forgets the children he had at first, those who died when a storm blew in and killed them (Job 1:18-19).
+Nevertheless, Job never forgets the children he had at first, those who died when a storm killed them (Job 1:18-19).
 Job remembers them and longs for their presence even after God blesses him in the latter part of his life.
 And so, too, Noah’s heart breaks when remembers his former life.
 I can’t help but think a large portion of him died right along with the others.

-After Noah was 500 years old, he became the father of Shem, Ham and Japheth.
+After Noah was 500 years old, he became the father of Shem, Ham and Japheth . . .
 After the flood Noah lived 350 years.
 Noah lived a total of 950 years, and then he died.

 Why a Flood?